It refers to a group of soft tissue tumors that have specific characteristics in common.

 It usually begins as small hard nodules just below the skin of the palm.
 Then it gets worse over time until the fingers can no longer be straightened.
 Although it is usually not painful, there may be some pain or itching.

-The ring finger followed by the small and middle fingers are the most commonly affected.
-It can interfere with food preparation, writing and other activities.
+The ring finger, followed by the small and middle fingers, is the most commonly affected.
+It can interfere with food preparation, writing, and other activities.

 The underlying mechanism involves the formation of abnormal connective tissue within the palmar fascia.
 The diagnosis is usually based on the symptoms.

-The initial treatment is usually with steroid injections in the affected area and physiotherapy.
-Among those that get worse, you can try clostridial collagenase injections or surgery.
+The initial treatment usually involves steroid injections in the affected area and physiotherapy.
+You can try clostridial collagenase injections or surgery among those that get worse.

 Although radiation therapy is used to treat this condition, the evidence for this use is poor.
 The condition can recur despite the treatment.
 It mainly affects white people and is rare among Asians and Africans.